mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/user-interfaces.md

 For the international rollout of applications, Mendix supports the use of multiple languages in parallel for an application running in production.
 By default, the application will be presented to the user in the language that is defined in their user profile.

-For translation, the Mendix Desktop Modeler provides the following tools:
+For translation, Mendix Studio Pro provides the following tools:

 * **Batch replace** – for ensuring the consistency of labels in the default language in your application
 * **Batch translate** – for translating all the labels in your application from the source language to the destination language batch-wise (after having translated the individual labels)